rburton/teamcollab/.junie/guidelines.md

 ## Development Guidelines

 1. **Code Style**:
     - Follow Spring Java Format
     - Implement comprehensive error handling
     - Add informative logging in critical paths
     - Always use final var or var when possible.
     - Use Lombok annotations to reduce boilerplate code
     - Use Lombok builders when possible
     - Keep functions concise and focused; less than 25 lines.
     - Make function names clear and descriptive
     - Use Lombok @NonNull annotation to avoid null checks
     - Use Lombok @Builder annotation for complex object creation
     - When ever a @Controller requires ADMIN or USER role, use the company id from the authenticated user.
 2. **Form Validation**
     - Spring Boot Validation implementation
     - Real-time form validation with comprehensive error handling
     - Age and name field validation with specific rules
     - Internationalized validation messages
-2. **Technical Stack**
+3. **Technical Stack**
     - Java 21
     - Spring Boot 3.4
     - Thymeleaf template engine
     - Maven build system
     - JUnit Jupiter for testing
     - TailWind CSS for styling

+---

+### Special Instructions for Junie

+- Place any web @RestController in the `ai.teamcollab.server.api` package to ensure consistency and proper organization.
+- Place any web @Controller in the `ai.teamcollab.server.controller` package to ensure consistency and proper organization.

+---
 ### Anti-patterns to Avoid

 - Unnecessary use of nullable types
 - Excessive use of inheritance over composition
 - Not leveraging Java standard library functions